fbdevelopercircles/open-source-edu-bot/CONTRIBUTING.md

 * We use Prettier for styling

 ## License
-By contributing to Sample Messenger App Original Coast Clothing, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to Open Source Education Bot, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.